aridjayarecipes/cutesrecipes.web.app/content/post/2120-recipe-of-any-night-of-the-week-rice-salad-cookbook.md

 ##### Steps to make Rice Salad
 #cookbook:

 1. Cut sweet potatoes into small cubes.
-Mix with 1 tbsp of olive oil, few rosemary leaves & 1/4 tsp of pepper & bake them at 425F for 15 mins.
+Mix with 1 tbsp of olive oil, few rosemary leaves &amp; 1/4 tsp of pepper &amp; bake them at 425F for 15 mins.
 1. In the mean time cook rice in a separate bowl.
-While that’s been cooked sauté the shaved sprouts in a diff pan with lil bit of olive oil for 1 min just to give a gloss & soften the edges.
-Add salt & pepper to taste.
+While that’s been cooked sauté the shaved sprouts in a diff pan with lil bit of olive oil for 1 min just to give a gloss &amp; soften the edges.
+Add salt &amp; pepper to taste.
-1. In a same pan roast some cranberries or raisins & cashews in lil bit of olive oil.
+1. In a same pan roast some cranberries or raisins &amp; cashews in lil bit of olive oil.
 Allow rice to cool down before mixing into the salad.
-1. Add lemon juice & 1 tsp of cumin powder. adjust the salt & olive oil accordingly.
-Mix well & enjoy!
+1. Add lemon juice &amp; 1 tsp of cumin powder. adjust the salt &amp; olive oil accordingly.
+Mix well &amp; enjoy!